chaoxu/blog/about.md

 I want to know more about:
 Category theory, stringology, combinatorics on words, type theory, Haskell, programming languages, metric geometry, rewriting system, and functional data structures.

+Here is [my girlfriend's blog](http://codesandmaze.tumblr.com/), and [her resume](http://codesandmaze.tumblr.com/resume).
+She is looking for a job right now.

 Feel free to [donate some money to me](http://www.pledgie.com/campaigns/19986) for whatever reason.

 Timeline of some things about me.